Who invented the first computer mouse and when?

 The computer mouse was invented and developed by Douglas Engelbart, with the assistance of Bill English, during the 1960s and was patented on November 17, 1970.

-While creating the mouse, Douglas was working at the Stanford Research Institute in Menlo Park, California, a think tank sponsored by Stanford University.
-The mouse was originally called an "X-Y Position Indicator for a Display System" and was first used with the Xerox Alto computer system in 1973.
-Using the mouse, Douglas demonstrated moving a mouse cursor on the Alto computer in The Mother of All Demos.
-However, because of its lack of success, the first widely used mouse is the mouse found on the Apple Lisa computer.
+While creating the mouse, Douglas worked at the SRI (Stanford Research Institute) in Menlo Park, California, United States, a think tank sponsored by Stanford University.
+The mouse was initially called an "X-Y Position Indicator for a Display System" due to its ability to move a cursor in two dimensions (x-axis and y-axis) on a screen.
+The mouse was introduced to the general public when Douglas demonstrated moving a mouse cursor on the Alto computer in The Mother of All Demos in 1968.
+While it was first used with the Xerox Alto computer system in 1973, it did not achieve commercial success until the Apple Lisa computer was released in 1983.

 The picture shown here was taken by Maracin Wichary at the New Mexico Museum of Natural History and Science and is an example of the first computer mouse.
 As shown, the mouse was made of wood, was much larger than today's mouse, rectangular in size, and only had one small button in the top-right corner.